ferrofluidd/Corporate-Clash-Cog-Viewer/README.md

 * Take Screenshot now auto-trims the screenshot (you no longer need to use an external photo manipulation program to trim them or download external apps like ImageMagick.)
 * Added an FOV Slider
 * Added a Cog Rotation Slider
+* Added a Random Cog button (this button will randomly pick a Cog, randomly pick an animation, a head animation (if applicable) and screenshots it.)
 * probably introduced a ton of bugs too

 ## How to Download Updates